Última actualización:

 Counts toward assigned user seat

-Generar un token para API
+Generar un token de API para usuario

 1. Inicie sesión en la aplicación web.